 If you’ll be in Peru for a while, pay all your outstanding bills before you go and cancel any standing orders that you no longer need (including regular deliveries).
-Tell your bank about your upcoming trip so they can clear your debit and credit cards for use in Peru -- if you don’t, your cards will be blocked or cancelled shortly after using them.
+Tell your bank about your upcoming trip so they can clear your debit and credit cards for use in Peru—if you don’t, your cards may be blocked or canceled shortly after using them.
 If you don’t already have one, consider setting up an online banking account as a useful way to keep track of your finances abroad

 Contacts and Communication

 Peru is full of internet cafes, providing a cheap and easy way to keep in touch with friends and family back home.
 Before you leave, update your email contacts and let people know how to contact you by email or through other services such as Facebook and Twitter.
 Windows Live Messenger and Skype (not quite so common in Peruvian internet cafes) are good for live chat—give your parents a quick lesson if needed.

 A dependable contact back home is invaluable for keeping an eye on things while you’re away.
 You might need someone to watch your house, collect your mail or send you something while you're in Peru.
 If you rent, remember to tell your landlord about your upcoming trip.Continue to 5 of 5 below.

 Learning Spanish, even a few key phrases, makes a huge difference in Peru.
 You’ll find plenty of English-speaking tour guides in the tourist hotspots, but your day-to-day interactions will be severely limited without some basic español.
 If you take a Spanish course before you go—or buy an audio course—you’ll reap the rewards when you arrive in Peru.